 Want the best of VICE News straight to your inbox?
 Sign up here.

 The utility giant responsible for deadly California wildfires announced Tuesday that it would shut off power to about 2.4 million people for several days to avoid another round of catastrophic blazes.
-Some 500,000 Californians are already without power.
+Five hundred thousand Californians are already without power.

 The company, PG&E, filed for bankruptcy in January after coming under a barrage of lawsuits relating to its role in the fires in California in the last two years.
 The utility’s equipment failures were responsible for several deadly wildfires.
 Most recently, the Camp Fire killed 85 people in Paradise, California, when a live wire broke loose from one of the company’s towers.
 PG&E’s own guidelines put the tower 25 years beyond its useful life, according to the New York Times.

 After wildfires in wine country in 2017, the state of California allowed the company to start charging customers more so it could upgrade its grid.
 But it still hasn’t made necessary repairs.
 Now, the company is cutting power altogether as a last-ditch attempt to keep high winds from damaging electrical equipment and igniting blazes.

 The blackouts are expected to impact 34 counties and up to 800,000 residential and business customers.
 Never before has a utility in California left so many people in the dark to reduce fire risk, which has increased steadily as the world has gotten hotter.
 Southern California Edison, which powers the Los Angeles area, has also said that it might cut power off to about 106,000 customers.

 “This kind of thing happens because of natural disasters, and here we’re having an unnatural disaster to avoid an even worse natural disaster,” Michael Wara, director of the climate and energy policy program at Stanford University, told the Los Angeles Times.